truenas/documentation/content/Contributing/Documentation/Style.md

 * The word *may*.
 We all say it but we are not giving permission to do something, we are saying it *might* do something.
   You can also replace *may* with *can* or *should* if these words better describe the situation.
 Only use *may* when granting permission to do something.

 * Do not use possessive case.
 Replace the ('s) instances with a statement.
 For example, do not say "The system's IP address."
-Instead say "The IP address for the system."
+Instead, say "The IP address for the system."
-  It is okay to use *its* or *their*, but try to avoid possessives where possible.
+  You can use *its* or *their*, but try to avoid possessives where possible.

 * Do not use contractions.
 Contractions do not translate well for non-English and English as a second language reader populations.
   For example, change instances such as *doesn't* to *does not*.

 * Spell out numbers between one and ten when referring to numbers of items in general terms.
-  If you are referring to entering a number then type the digit (for example, enter *1* in the field).
+  If you are referring to entering a number, type the digit (for example, enter *1* in the field).
 Use digits for numbers greater than ten.